MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

       ![Example Guide)](media/example-guide.PNG "Example Guide")

-    - Put on your Microsoft HoloLens device, start the HoloLens app in Operator mode, and then select the Example Guide.
+    - Put on your [!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens device, start the HoloLens app in Operator mode, and then select the Example Guide.
 Go through the guide step-by-step to learn about key features.

     - Edit the guide steps and assets using the PC authoring app, or place instructions or holograms using the HoloLens app in Author mode.